 - 89. The preceding paragraphs are incorporated by reference as if fully alleged herein. - 90.
 The Declaratory Judgment Act, 28 U.S.C. §§ 2201 and 2202, allows this Court to declare the rights and other legal relations of the parties to this dispute. - 91.
-An actual controversy has arisen and now exists between Plaintiff and the class, on the one hand, and Defendant, on the other hand, concerning the respective rights and duties of the parties under the Policies.

-- 92. Plaintiff contends that Defendant has breached the Policies in the following respects: - a.
-Plaintiff and the class have suffered losses covered by the Civil or Military Authority coverage in the Policies. - b.
+An actual controversy has arisen and now exists between Plaintiff and the class, on the one hand, and Defendant, on the other hand, concerning the respective rights and duties of the parties under the Policies. - 92.
+Plaintiff contends that Defendant has breached the Policies in the following respects: - a.
+Plaintiff and the class have suffered losses covered by the Civil Authority coverage in the Policies. - b.
 Defendant is obligated to pay Plaintiff and the class for those losses. - c.
-Defendant has failed to pay Plaintiff and the class for those losses. - 93.
-Plaintiff therefore seeks a declaration of the parties' respective rights and duties under the Policies and requests the Court declare the aforementioned conduct of Defendant unlawful and in material breach of the policies so that future controversies may be avoided. - 94.
-Pursuant to a declaration of the parties' respective rights and duties under the policies, Plaintiff further seeks an injunction enjoining Defendant (1) from continuing to engage in conduct in breach of the Policies in regards to coverage decisions under the Civil or Military Authority coverage in the Policies; and (2) ordering Defendant to comply with the terms of the Policies in regards to coverage decisions.
+Defendant has failed to pay Plaintiff and the class for those losses.

+- 93. Plaintiff therefore seeks a declaration of the parties' respective rights and duties under the Policies and requests the Court declare the aforementioned conduct of Defendant unlawful and in material breach of the policies so that future controversies may be avoided. - 94.
+Pursuant to a declaration of the parties' respective rights and duties under the policies, Plaintiff further seeks an injunction enjoining Defendant (1) from continuing to engage in conduct in breach of the Policies in regards to coverage decisions under the Civil Authority coverage in the Policies; and (2) ordering Defendant to comply with the terms of the Policies in regards to coverage decisions.

-COUNT IV: BREACH OF CONTRACT - CIVIL OR MILITARY AUTHORITY (On behalf of Nationwide Breach Class and Missouri Subclass)
+COUNT IV: BREACH OF CONTRACT - CIVIL AUTHORITY (On behalf of Nationwide Breach Class and Missouri Subclass)

 - 95. The preceding paragraphs are incorporated by reference as if fully alleged herein. - 96.
 Plaintiff and the class purchased property coverage policies from Defendant. - 97.
 The Policies are valid and enforceable contracts between the Defendant and Plaintiff and class members. - 98.
-Plaintiff and the class substantially performed their obligations under the terms of the Policies including giving Defendant notice of the claim.
-Alternatively, Defendant has waived any terms or conditions of coverage and may not assert any term or condition in the Policy as a defense to liability.
+Plaintiff and the class substantially performed their obligations under the terms of the Policies including giving Defendant notice of their claims.
+Alternatively, Defendant has waived any terms or conditions of coverage and may not assert any term or condition in the Policies as a defense to liability. - 99.
+Plaintiff and the class have sustained a loss under the Civil Authority coverage in the Policies arising from the COVID-19 virus and associated state and local Stay At Home Orders. - 100.
+Defendant has not agreed to pay the claim for Civil Authority or requested a proof of loss.

-- 99. Plaintiff and the class have sustained a loss under the Civil or Military Authority coverage in the Policies arising from the COVID-19 virus and associated state and local Stay-at-Home Orders. - 100.
-Defendant has not agreed to pay the claim for Civil or Military Authority or requested a proof of loss.
-Instead, Defendant has requested information not necessary to determine coverage. - 101.
-Defendant has denied claims for recovery under the Civil or Military Authority coverage in the Policies related to COVID-19 and the Stay at Home Orders on a uniform and classwide basis, in breach of the Policies. - 102.
+- 101. Defendant has denied claims for recovery under the Civil Authority coverage in the Policies related to COVID-19 and the Stay at Home Orders on a uniform and class-wide basis, in breach of the Policies. - 102.
 As a direct and proximate result of Defendant's breaches, Plaintiff and the class have sustained damages in an amount to be determined at trial.